tychota/blog/src/pages/2018-10-22-using-swizzling-can-save-your-life-or-not/index.md

 draft: false
 title: "Using Swizzling to fix RN can save your life.
 Or Not."
 tags: ["Objective C", "react-native", "ios", "android"]
-excerpt: "To swizzle or not to swizzle, that is the question."
+excerpt: "To swizzle or not to swizzle, that is the question.
+Method swizzling is the process of changing the implementation of an existing selector."
 ---

 # The problem